20 Ways to Get Your Kids to Speak Chinese

 16. Speak Chinese during FaceTime with family

 Our generation is lucky that technology can connect us with far-away relatives.
-Talk to your family and set up a regular time to connect and bone while speaking Chinese together.
+Talk to your family and schedule a regular time to connect and bone while speaking Chinese.
 This is a meaningful way to get kids to speak Chinese.

-Every week, we try to FaceTime with my Shanghainese-Canadian auntie at least once a week.
-Although my children have rarely seen her due to distance, they are familiar with her because we talk to her in Chinese on FaceTime.
+Every week, we try to FaceTime with my Shanghainese-Canadian auntie.
+Although my children have rarely seen her due to distance, they feel they know her thanks to our Chinese FaceTime hangouts.

 17. Let kids hear people talk in Chinese on TV

-Videos that include Chinese people, such as 讚美之泉 Stream of Praise DVDs or 巧虎 (Qiaohu / Ciaohu), show our children that people like them exist and do interesting things!
+Videos that include Chinese people, such as 巧虎 (Qiaohu / Ciaohu), show our children that people like them exist and do interesting things!

 18. Look for Chinese-speaking friends

-Growing up, I went to school with no friends that spoke Chinese or any other languages for that matter.
+Growing up, I went to school with no friends who spoke Chinese or any other language.
 Foreign languages were considered un-American.
 Unfortunately, this caused me to avoid speaking Chinese during my childhood.

 One mom found me through my Chalk Academy website and then connected me with her other Chinese friends!